abuob/yanice/packages/import-boundaries/README.md

 A map that maps glob-expressions to an array of import-resolvers.
 An import-resolver accepts a file and its filepath and creates an "import-map".
 See here for an example how a custom import resolver can be written: [dummy-resolver.js](https://github.com/abuob/yanice/blob/master/integration-tests/test-project/dummy-resolver.js)

-### exclusionGlobs

-An array of glob-expressions; all files matching any expression will be ignored when searching for files.
-Note that by default, `.git`-folders and `node_modules`-folders are ignored.

 ### postResolve